Don't Make People in Need Jump Through Hoops for Food

 I urge you to take the same actions I have here.
 Please sign the statement in defense of SNAP against increased requirements, and also write your own letter to your own local paper.
 Thank you!

-Like my writing?
-Please subscribe and also consider making a small monthly pledge of $1 per month or one-time donation in support of my work in advocacy of universal basic income.
+Did you enjoy reading this?
+Please click the subscribe button and also consider making a monthly pledge in support of my daily advocacy of basic income for all.